QuantEcon/lecture-python.myst/lectures/svd_intro.md

 ## Relationship of PCA to SVD

-To relate an SVD to a PCA (principal component analysis) of data set $X$, first construct  the  SVD of the data matrix $X$:
+To relate an SVD to a PCA of data set $X$, first construct the SVD of the data matrix $X$:

 Let’s assume that sample means of all variables are zero, so we don't need to standardize our matrix.